cbrennan31/angular-accessible-modal/projects/angular-accessible-modal/README.md

 ```

 ## Toggle the Modal Programmatically
-Within your component's `.ts.` file:
+Within your component's `.ts` file:
 ```
 import { AccessibleModalService } from 'angular-accessible-modal';
 ...